Tehachapi, California: Climate

-Tehachapi has a subtropical mediterranean climate (Köppen Csa).
+Tehachapi has a hot-summer mediterranean climate (Köppen Csa).

 Tehachapi is known for its four-season climate.
 The wet season is generally November through May, although thunderstorms are common during the summer, especially over the nearby mountain peaks.
 Average temperatures range from 88 to 58 F in July to 52 to 29 F in January.
 The area typically collects 15 to 20 inch of snow each winter.
 There are an average of 31.1 days with highs of 91 F or higher and an average of 94.8 days with lows of 31 F or lower annually.

+Due to Tehachapi's close proximity to the Tehachapi Pass, which forces air up from the San Joaquin Valley through a narrow canyon into the mountains, the region is notably windy throughout the year.
+Many days out of the year experience strong wind gusts, usually coming from the Tehachapi Pass to the northwest.
+During winter, the strong winds can cause temperatures to feel significantly colder than they actually are.
+When strong high pressure systems are over the area, the winds often cease.

 The highest recorded temperature was 105 F on July 27, 1934.
 The lowest recorded temperature was -4 F on January 14, 1932, and December 21, 1967.
 Annual precipitation averages 11.08 in and there is measurable precipitation on average of 42 days annually.
 The wettest year was 1983, with 27.77 in and the driest year was 1989, with 4.3 in.
 The most precipitation in one month was 11.59 in in March 1983.
 The most precipitation in 24 hours was 3.4 in on March 1, 1983.
 The snowiest year was 1967, when 62 in fell.
 The most snow in one month was 44 in in January 1933.